Why is Bharat’s gurukul system important

 Post By: Published on: November 2, 2018 Reading time: 10 minutes

-• Gurukul is a combination word – gu = darkness + ru = light + kul = residence and flock.
+• Firstly, gurukul is a combination word – gu = darkness + ru = light + kul = residence and flock.
 So, this means a residence where a group of people are taken from darkness to light and the person is called “guru”.

-• The gurukul was an important aspect of life in ancient South Asia and finds place in the saṃskāra (refining or gateways) process as explained in the gṛhyasūtra (rules of family life).
+• Secondly, the gurukul was an important aspect of life in ancient South Asia and finds place in the saṃskāra (refining or gateways) process as explained in the gṛhyasūtra (rules of family life).

 • In fact, every aspect of the saṃskāra was designed to instil discipline and awareness (prajñā) of the Self in the person.

-• The saṃskāra assumed that all individuals were born ignorant, but became perfect through a systematic application of knowledge.
+• Also, the saṃskāra assumed that all individuals were born ignorant, but became perfect through a systematic application of knowledge.

-The brahmacharya-saṃskāra follow the childhood saṃskāra (until karṇavedha or ear piercing).
-The first of these is vidhyārambha (starting of knowledge or learning of the alphabet).
-It is called by different names by different texts, such as aksharārambha in saṃskāra-ratnamāla or aksharavikarana in mārkandeya-purāṇa.
+Firstly, the brahmacharya-saṃskāra follow the childhood saṃskāra (until karṇavedha or ear piercing).
+In fact, it starts with vidhyārambha (starting of knowledge or learning of the alphabet).
+Also, this is called by different names by different texts, such as aksharārambha in saṃskāra-ratnamāla or aksharavikarana in mārkandeya-purāṇa.
 Importantly, these texts are dated around seventh and eight centuries AD.

-The timing of introduction of education (vidyārambha-saṃskāra) into the formal socio-cultural list of essential samskaras is significant and follows the evolution of Sanskrit from an oral to a written language.
+Significantly, the timing of introduction of education (vidyārambha-saṃskāra) into the formal socio-cultural list of essential samskaras follows the evolution of Saṃskritam from an oral to a written language.

-It also seems significant that this knowledge of Sanskrit alphabet and grammar took approximately 1000 years to get formalised into formal education system (vidyārambha-saṃskāra).
-This saṃskāra is done before the initiation ritual (upanayana) and represents the start of formal learning of Saṃskritam as a medium of knowledge.
+Also, it seems significant that this knowledge of Saṃskritam alphabet and grammar took approximately 1000 years to get formalised into formal education system (vidyārambha-saṃskāra).
+Additionally, this saṃskāra is done before the initiation ritual (upanayana) and represents the start of formal learning of Saṃskritam as a medium of knowledge.

 • Interestingly, this form of learning is not exclusive to India, but almost of all of Asia.
 In fact, when Deming and Juran, the great teachers of Quality Control, visited Japan for lectures, they were surprised to notice many of the Japanese students mimicking the way they walked, talked and ate.
-This is upāsana, extreme dedication to the guru.
+In fact, this is upāsana, extreme dedication to the guru.

 • However, it is possible that with increased streams of knowledge and increased population, the demand for varied forms of knowledge increased beyond supply.
 Consequently, all teaching was not residential but also included day scholars.